 I use acupuncture as a neurophysiological input.
 I don’t know how to modify Chi or how to evaluate its flow.
 I do, however, have extensive knowledge of the physiology of pain, neuroanatomy, and functional movement.
 This allows me to select peripheral nerve targets that are related to my patient’s symptoms and use electro-acupuncture (among other techniques) to normalize the nerve activity.
 My outcome measures are rarely pain-focused – I attempt to restore range of motion, strength, and movement patterning.
 This approach consistently produces functional improvements as a result of the local and global physiological effects of acupuncture.

 Our course through McMaster University has shared this contemporary approach with hundreds of health providers for almost two decades.
 I had assumed that there were many other groups who had figured this stuff out.
-I was frustrated by this biased observer’s claim that we had no demonstrable scientific basis for our treatments, so I set out to find the published evidence to support my broad clinical experiences.
+I set out to find the published evidence to support my broad clinical experiences.

 I went to Google.
 I searched “acupuncture for ankle sprains” to see what articles, videos, and sites came up.
 I expected to get some results that talked about the affected nerves and muscles and how to effectively target them with acupuncture.
 And I figured that if I was really lucky, I’d find a site discussing functional outcomes like strength, balance, and range of motion using a global approach to injury and movement.